trentsummerfield/3d-sandbox/README.md

  - [SDL2](https://libsdl.org)
  - [GLEW](http://glew.sourceforge.net/)

 On windows cmake will install and compile the dependencies.
-You should use the appropriate package manager on OSX and Windows.
+On OSX and Linux you should use your favourite package manager to install these dependencies first.

 Installation
 ------------